robole/title-sequences/ozark/readme.md

 # Ozark

 Title sequence for the TV Series [Ozark](https://www.netflix.com/my-en/title/80117552).
+This instance is based on Season 1 Episode 1.

 ![screenshot](img/screenshot.gif)